Inhog/BongHoLee.github.io/_posts/2017-11-23-using-git-like-pro.md

 ---
-title: Using Git Like Pro
+title: Using Git Like Professionally
 layout: post
 summary: Learn how to use all git commands
 categories: